-Are you looking into buying a new home and wondering how long those pre-installed shingle roofs might last?
+Are you looking into buying a new home and wondering how long those pre-installed shingle roof might last?

 Or are you thinking about working on some major roofing renovations on your house and maybe considering putting up shingles?